PennyLaneAI/pennylane/doc/qfuncs.rst

 .. math:: f(x;\theta) = x\cos(\theta).

-Thus, with only two quantum gates (displacement and rotation), we can evaluate any quantum function with the above form.
+Thus, with only two quantum gates (displacement and rotation), we can evaluate quantum functions with the above form.

 Extending to intractable quantum functions
 ------------------------------------------

-We kept the above example very simple to illustrate the principles behind embedding data and parameters into quantum circuits.
+The above examples were kept very simple to illustrate the principles behind embedding data and parameters into quantum circuits.
 Indeed, the qfunc evaluated in the example is tractable classically.
-However, by increasing the number of subsystems and the circuit depth, the corresponding qfuncs will get progressively harder to evaluate classically.
+However, by increasing the number of subsystems and the circuit depth, the corresponding qfuncs can become progressively harder to evaluate classically, and a quantum device must be used.